HomeSearch Sitemap Contact

 Building 34

-On Tuesday, January 2, demolition activities are scheduled to begin in room 34-101 as a classroom located on the first floor of Building 34 is scheduled to undergo renovation.
+Classroom renovation activities are underway in room 34-101.
 Anticipated work hours for this project are Monday through Friday, 6AM-3PM, with some weekend and evening work expected.
 Heavy noise is planned to conclude by 8:30AM, with some occasional light noise for the duration of the work day.
 Construction is scheduled through August.

 Questions may be directed to Sohaib Shah.